prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 2. Define connections between these data types that model how logical entities and concepts relate in your business domain.
 3. Define entrypoints which allow traversal into this graph of data.

 This is an iterative process that can generally be seen as an finite loop wherein your team gradually refines and expands (or contracts!) the data graph as you respond to changing client app needs, business needs, and so on.
 Data modelling is hard work.
-For one thing it is a suble art, occasionally underappreciated.
+For one thing it is a subtle art, occasionally underappreciated.
 There are typically multiple ways to model any one thing and competing tradeoffs that leave no obvious winner abound.
 If the process of data modelling itself or data modelling in GraphQL is new to you, you may find this book by [Marc-Andre Giroux](https://twitter.com/__xuorig__) helpful: [Production Ready GraphQL](https://book.productionreadygraphql.com/).

 ## Nullability in Principal